 - Firmstrong Urban Lady Beach Cruiser

-How do I know if a hybrid bike is the right choice for me?
+How do I know what hybrid bike is the right one?

 Although some models perform well on uneven ground, hybrid bikes are usually not the best choice for riding on very steep hills.
 Their tires tend to be thinner and lack the necessary traction to get a good grip on hills.